DevOps-MBSE/AaC/docs/docs/user_guide/getting_started.md

 For example, if we were to model the usecase of a user setting the alarm on our alarm clock, it might look something like:

+Note the use of `import` to make definitions in separate files accesible to the current definitions.

 _usecase.yaml_
 ```yaml
 import: